 Some of the documents you will need to deliver with your application are:

-Improve your English through an English-language prep course: If you’re attending a degree programme in Italy, you will need to prove that your language skills are good enough to participate in the classes and understand the lectures; some schools will require strong English, or Italian, skills.
+If you’re attending a degree programme in Italy, you will need to prove that your language skills are good enough to participate in the classes and understand the lectures; some schools will require strong English or Italian skills.
 These courses will also prepare you for any of the English-language tests that universities require.

 The language tests accepted by Italian universities for English are:

 Italy is one of the cheapest countries in Central Europe.
-Adding accommodation, transportation, food, and entertainment, a student can live on 1.000 EUR / month quite luxuriously - and that’s for Milan and Rome, two of the biggest cities in Italy.
+For accommodation, transportation, food, and entertainment, a student would need around 700–1,000 EUR per month.
+Larger cities can be more expensive.

 Trying to stay far away from clichés and prejudices, let’s try and get a deeper understanding of Italy and what it stands for.